MurphyPone/murphypone.github.io/src/content/strong-eventual-consistency.md

 > It is not enough to ensure that every member knows every event.
 It is also necessary to agree on a linear ordering of the events, and thus of the transactions recorded inside the events.

-Which is particularly challenging in the asynchronous setting, as illustrated by the FLP theorem: every such exchange or reliance on an ACK introduces an oportunity for unavoidable failure.
+Which is particularly challenging in the asynchronous setting, as illustrated by the FLP theorem: every such exchange or reliance on an ACK introduces an opportunity for unavoidable failure.

 #### Our Love Is Dog